A/N: This fic uses the Japanese names, not the English dub names, so here's a guide for confusion.

 "I'm just wondering," Shu said, "Why did it pick Ryo, of all of us?"

 Ryo clenched his hand around the crystal.

-"But then, why not him?"
+"Why not him?"
 Seiji replied.
 "For one thing, he was the last absorbed.
 Arago would have had a tenuous grip on him, in terms of connection with all our armors.
 He would have been the easiest to remove from Arago's web and stick outside once our powers combined.
 He was also the most awake of us, since he was absorbed last.
 I don't know about you all, but I was pretty darn sleepy when I was in there.
 Barely conscious of what was going on when I felt the bond start to kick in.
-It felt like-like being tied to a chair and being forced to watch some awful movie.
-I couldn't move and didn't even feel like I wanted to move, which was weirder still.
+It felt like... like being tied to a chair and being forced to watch some bad movie.
+I couldn't move and didn't even feel like I wanted to move, which was even weirder.
 If Ryo wasn't like that, he'd have had a better chance."

-"Woah, woah, woah," Shin stepped forward, waving his arms, "That's all well and good, but resummon that armor?
+"Whoa, whoa, whoa," Shin stepped forward, waving his arms, "That's all well and good, but resummon the armor?
 Are you crazy?
 We did that the first time in the demon realm, when there was no one to take the backlash, and we all agree that it nearly killed the lot of us, and only Ryo was wearing the damn thing!
 Look what it did to him for that short amount of time!
 What if, the next time we try, we summon it here?
 Even ignoring the potential damage a weapon like that could have on anyone nearby or the environment around us, what if this time we kill Ryo, or all of us?
-Who will need Arago to start throwing down Youji when we can just go destroying the planet and ourselves for him?"
+Who needs Arago to start throwing down Youja when we can just go destroying the planet and ourselves for him?"

 "I'm not saying we should try for it," Touma replied.
 "I'm just saying that it's worth investigation.
 We need to figure out what we're meant to do with these armors.
 Arago-"